 The Emerging Athletes Program was created to provide opportunities for young riders to advance their education as they strive to become knowledgeable horsemen within the hunter/jumper community.
 As a part of that mission, the EAP Committee is excited to offer a new component of the Regional Training Sessions, providing a non-riding Stable Management Trainee program to a select number of participants who are interested in learning more about the behind-the-scenes management of top-level equine athletes and competition barns.

 Stable management trainees will shadow the Stable Manager at their selected Regional Training Session and receive more intensive instruction on horse care and management, providing an immersive learning experience on managing a barn and competition horses under the guidance of some of the top stable managers in our sport.

-Applicants interested in the Stable Management Trainee program must submit an EAP Stable Management Trainee application and have three individuals submit an EAP Stable Management Trainee Recommendation Form on their behalf no later than April 1 to be considered for this program.
+Applicants to the Stable Management Trainee Program must be 16 years of age or older as of December 1 of the current competition year.
+Applicants must submit an EAP Stable Management Trainee application and have three individuals submit an EAP Stable Management Trainee Recommendation Form on their behalf no later than April 1 to be considered for this program.